Our Mission is to promote and advocate for a safe, patient focused cannabis industry in Arizona.

 As Harvest’s CEO, Steve is responsible for license acquisition, start-up, operations, and organizational direction and strategy.
 He has also been instrumental in navigating state- and county-level regulatory audits, including, to date, more than one hundred state inspections across multiple states, four Americans for Safe Access Patient Focused Certifications, and more than fifty certified financial audits.
 He sits on Americans for Safe Access’s Advisory Board for its End Pain, Not Lives campaign.
 He is also a board member of the Arizona Dispensary Association.
 In addition, he has done hundreds of interviews, speaking engagements, and provided expert testimony on a multitude of marijuana-related topics.

-Mark Steinmetz, Board Member
+Mark Steinmetz, Vice President

 For the past seven years, Mark Steinmetz has devoted his full-time efforts to the Department of Health Services Licensed Medical Marijuana Dispensary, Infusion, and Cultivation programs as Licensee/Owner/Operator of Sixth Street Enterprises, Inc. – DBA Nature’s Medicines dispensaries, AMMA Investment Group, LLC, and devoted to the management of cultivation, processing, and dispensing state regulated medical cannabis.
 Mark also owns a principal stake in Amado Management, LLC, an organic, high-tech, light deprivation greenhouse management company located upon 17 acres in Amado, AZ.
 Mark and his business partners won two Baltimore, MD area dispensary licenses in 2016, and three more dispensaries in State College, Bloomsburg, and Selinsgrove, PA.
 Mark also operates a management company with several other dispensary clients in CT, MA, & MI.
 Mark has pioneered the cannabis industry in Arizona, and has emerged as a leader among his peers, serving as the Arizona Dispensaries Association President (2018), and winning over 24 industry awards from 2016-2019 including Errl Cups for “Best Concentrates and Best Flower in Arizona.”
 Nature’s Medicines dispensaries also won first place (#1) for “Best Dispensary in Arizona” by Phoenix New Times, Leaf-Life, and Cannabis Now Magazine.